25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Jane Barlow-Pool/Getty Images

-COVID-19 symptoms can range from no symptoms to “severe pneumonia and death.”
-Mild respiratory problems and fever start on average five to six days after infection.
-The typical signs based on over 55,000 cases were:
+COVID-19 symptoms can range from no symptoms “to severe pneumonia and death.”
+Mild respiratory problems and fever start, on average, five to six days after infection, the report said.

 - Fever (87.9%)